adamant/adamant.language.reference/effects.md

 Effects are written after the return type.
 Any given effect is marked as `may` or `no`.
 Omitted effects are inferred.
 Throws clauses are effects.
 The effects supported are:

   * unsafe - whether unsafe blocks can be executed
-  * panic - whether a function can cause a panic, note that since contracts and assertions could cause panics, this requires that the compiler be able to prove that the contracts are satisfied.
-(What if you could distinguish different kinds of panics?
+  * abandon - whether a function can cause abandonment, note that since contracts and assertions could cause abandonment, this requires that the compiler be able to prove that the contracts are satisfied.
+(What if you could distinguish different kinds of abandonment?
 Like contracts vs arithmetic overflow?)
   * allocate? - whether memory can be allocated (besides the stack?)
   * io? - separate for network, file and console? other graphics?
   * init? - prevent constructors from calling other methods? see [No Leaky Abstractions](http://joeduffyblog.com/2016/11/30/15-years-of-concurrency/)